Personal, Social, Health and Citizenship Education (P.S.H.C.E.)

 All pupils throughout the year are actively involved in respecting rights work, as well as fundraising for local, national and international charities – both in classes and house teams.
 We are an accredited enhanced healthy schools which means ongoing daily decisions about how to spend free time, what to eat etc. are challenged positively.
 We also have regular visitors to enhance pupil’s understanding of how to stay fit and healthy through what they eat and exercise, as well as health and hygiene.
 (School nurse, FISCH project, cooking workshops, red cross, NSPCC etc.)

-Anti-bullying is a key part of the PSHCE curriculum and life skills staying safe week in the autumn term focuses on different current issues such as cyber-bullying, e-safety.
+Anti-bullying is a key part of the PSHCE curriculum and life skills staying safe week in the autumn term focuses on different current issues such as cyber-bullying, e-safety, safety outside of school.
 Assemblies are also used to deliver the key messages.
 Visitors in recent years such as Newcastle F.C.
 “Show Racism the Red Card”, Sunderland F.C.
 “Tackle-It” anti-bullying workshops and the NSPCC “Speak out, stay safe” workshops are used to enhance the messages delivered in PSHCE.
 Anti-bullying and the developing an understanding of what hate crime is, including work on LGBT, refugees etc. is an integral part of PSHCE, assemblies, life skills and cross-curricular work.

 Sex and Relationships Education (SRE)